microsoft/WhatTheHack/032-MLOpsFromScratch/Coach/03-BuildPipeline.md

     1. Python version – 3.6

-    2. Bash task to setup environment using Script Path – `install_environment.sh` is the file used
+    2. Bash task to setup environment with `pip install -r ./environment_setup/requirements.txt` in the Inline Script

-    3. Azure CLI task to get Azure ML Workspace connection – `Workspace.py` is the file used in the Inline Script.
+    3. Azure CLI task for Azure ML Workspace connection with `python service/code/WorkSpace.py` in the Inline Script

         **NOTE:** If you see issues with version 2.0 of Azure CLI, use version 1.0

-    4. Azure CLI task to acquire time series transactions data – `AcquireData.py` is the file used in the Inline Script
+    4. Azure CLI task to acquire time series transactions data with `python service/code/AcquireData.py` in the Inline Script

-    5. Azure CLI task to train ARIMA model to forecast transactions – `TrainOnLocal.py` is the file used in the Inline Script
+    5. Azure CLI task to train ARIMA model to forecast transactions with `python service/code/TrainOnLocal.py` in the Inline Script

-    6. Azure CLI task to evaluate the model performance – `EvaluateModel.py` is the file used in the Inline Script
+    6. Azure CLI task to evaluate the model performance with `python service/code/EvaluateModel.py` in the Inline Script

-    7. Azure CLI task to register the model in Azure ML Workspace for model versioning – `RegisterModel.py` is the file used in the Inline Script
+    7. Azure CLI task to register the model in Azure ML Workspace for model versioning with `python service/code/RegisterModel.py` in the Inline Script

-    8. Azure CLI task to score the model, to forecast future transactions – `ScoreModel.py` is the file used in the Inline Script
+    8. Azure CLI task to score the model, to forecast future transactions with `python service/code/ScoreModel.py` in the Inline Script

     9. At this point, you have the option of choosing an artifact for your Release pipeline (An artifact is the deployable component of your applicaton/model).
 If you like to use Build Artifact, then you have two following steps to perform in Build pipeline.
         - Use Copy Files task to copy files from `$(Build.SourcesDirectory)` to `$(Build.ArtifactStagingDirectory)`